hazelfazel/tuersteher/README.md

 Türsteher also supports conditional rules for parent processes in the [WHITELIST] and [BLACKLIST].
 There are programs that start subprograms as required after starting the main program.
 We call the main program the parent process, the subprograms child processes.
 The fact that parent processes start subprograms, i.e. child processes, is necessary and useful for programs such as the Explorer.
 But hackers use this technique to execute their evil executables through media players, browsers or office applications.
 For example, a Word document contains a macro which forces Word to download and execute a cryptolocker.
 With parentchecking Türsteher can block such attacks.

-During parentchecking, Türsteher checks which parent processes wants to start some executable before executing the child process.
-If the corresponding parent process is on the whitelist, the child process is allowed to start, otherwise it will be blocked.
-For example, you can define that Word or a PDF reader may not execute processes, shell codes, runtime libraries or drivers (.dll, .sys, .ocx, .drv, .cpl).
+During parentchecking, Türsteher checks which parent processes wants to start the executable before starting the child process.
+If the corresponding parent is on the whitelist, the child is allowed to start, otherwise it will be blocked.
+For example, you can define that your Mailclient or Wordprocessor cannot execute processes, shell codes, runtime libraries or drivers (.dll, .sys, .ocx, .drv, .cpl).
+This can help to mitigate against a whole bunch of attack vectors if you specify the rules tight.

 The rules for parent checking have the following general format:
 Parent>Child